How to use event reminders: 10 steps and pro tips to maximize attendance [2024]

 • Event length: For longer events such as multi-day online summits, you might consider sending mid-event reminders to keep attendees engaged.

-Remember, the goal is to strike a balance between reminding attendees without being intrusive.
+Remember, the goal is to strike a balance between reminding attendees and not being intrusive.
 Experiment with different timing strategies to see what works best for your events.

 Five event reminder email template examples